-Research has shown that, for every customer who complains to you, there could be as many as 30 more who have, like me, just left and never come back.
-On top of that, each one of those 30 has told an average of 11 others about their problem, meaning for every piece of negative feedback a business actually receives, there could be more than 300 other individuals actively seeing that business in a bad light.
+Research has shown that, for every customer who complains to you, there could be as many as 30 more who have simply left and never come back.
+On top of that, each one of those 30 has told an average of 11 others about their problem.
+That means for every piece of negative feedback a business actually receives, there could be more than 300 other individuals busy bad-mouthing your business.

 Your aim, therefore, should be to generate as much feedback as you can from as many different clients as you can.
-As Sir Alan Sugar alluded to on the latest series of his popular show television, The Apprentice, business is all about working out what clients want from you and then finding a profitable way to deliver it.
+As Sir Alan Sugar says, business is all about working out what clients want from you and then finding a profitable way to deliver it.
 Feedback helps with the first part of this equation enormously.

 Before you start fishing for lots of comments, however, there are some fundamental things to consider about how you are going to deal with any feedback you do receive:

-- Responsibility: Anyone who makes a comment about you has taken time out of their day to do so.
-You should therefore acknowledge this, thank them for it and then listen to exactly what they have to say.
+- Responsibility: Anyone who makes a comment about you has taken time to do so.
+It’s worth acknowledging this, thanking them for it and then listening with care to what they have to say.
 Every comment has a context and, good or bad, you need to be aware of it so you can decide whether it was a one-off or sign of something bigger.
 You also need to work out whether you can use what you are being told to learn something about the service you are providing.
 All your staff therefore also need to know how to speak to people.
-Complaint or praise, the person calling or emailing should ideally obtain 95% of what they need from their first point of contact.
-Therefore allow everyone to make certain decisions to facilitate this wherever possible.
-Incidentally, monitor your website activity.
-Peaks in visits can often be the result of something said elsewhere – and tracking technology is good enough these days to tell you if it’s a single domain that those visitors have been driven from.
-Go take a look – and if a client has praised you in a forum, tell them you noticed and say thanks.
-Similarly, if a new client arrives out of the blue, ask if anyone referred them.
+The person calling or emailing should aim to obtain 95% of what they need from their first point of contact.
+Allow everyone to make certain decisions to facilitate this wherever possible.

 - Consistency: This comes down to a combination of making certain you have processes that ensure feedback is acted upon within a reasonable time and that all staff are then made aware of what those processes are.
 You could start small – for example, set up a briefing session, open up the agenda and see what feedback flows from them.
 Ask staff about their experiences of speaking with clients.
 How many clients make passing comments about the ability of individuals or the performance of the business within conversations on other issues?
 Give your staff guidelines to work with so these comments can be identified, picked up and any negative ones followed up to reduce the chances of them cropping up again.
 Finally, if and when you start to receive a lot of feedback, you might even draft some core letter or email text so that relevant members of staff have a consistent foundation on which to build their more personal responses.